Toggle: English / Spanish

 Factors that influence whether or not bruxism causes pain and other problems will vary from person to person.
 They may include:

-How much stress you are under
+- How much stress you have

 Whether your teeth are misaligned